 My son seriously needed a new desk.
 A few years ago he outgrew the one he had had for years.
 Now that he has a laptop it's not much of an issue to him, but it was to me.
 He had numerous items scattered about the house and every time I asked him to put them away he said he had nowhere to put them.
 When I assessed the situation, I realized they were mostly desk type items, so I decided to buy a desk for him for his birthday.

 That was last October.
 We combined gift monies from the grandparents with ours to make this happen.
 While he was at work I drove all over town and then I came home and scanned the internet.
 The ideal desk was not to be found.
 Most were too expensive.
 Few had room to spread out (my kids tend to take after me in that department).
 I didn't want drawers where things would get lost in a mass of accumulated clutter.
 The types of things my son had scattered throughout the house needed a certain type of desk that either did not exist, or we could not afford.
-Although my husband could have made a desk, that would cost a lot of money too.
-Also I wanted this to be quick and easy because it was just time to make a home for all the clutter.

 Therefore my research on-line led me to do even more driving in NoVA, because not all stores report what they have in stock either on-line or in the physical stores.
 However after much agony I finally located 2 sets of cubicle shelves of a perfect size and color.
 I got them at Target at two different stores.
 Apparently they are being discontinued and and are no longer listed on-line.
 The tabletop came from Lowes in the raw wood section.
 It's a lovely piece of Aspen.
 We also purchased a can of stain to match the color of the cubicle shelves.
 I thought my son could quickly stain the top himself.